Area: 488,100 sq km

 Ethnic groups: Turkmen (85 %), Uzbek (5 %) and Russian (4 %)

 The present-day territory of Turkmenistan has a long history that dates back to the times of emergence of civilizations.
-The land was ruled in ancient times by Persian empires, and was conquered by Alexander the Great, the Mongols, Turkic army, and finally the Russians.
-City of Merv, formerly Achaemenid Satrapy of Margiana, and later Alexandria, was a major oasis-city in Central Asia, on the historical Silk Road, located near today’s Mary in Turkmenistan.
-Annexed by Russia in the late 1800s, Turkmenistan fought fiercely against Bolshevik movement in Central Asia.
-In 1924, Turkmenistan became a Soviet republic; it became independent in 1991.
+The land was ruled in ancient times by Persian empires, and was conquered by Alexander the Great, Mongols, Turkic army, and finally by Russian empire.
+City of Merv, formerly Achaemenid Satrapy of Margiana, and later Alexandria, was a major oasis-city in Central Asia, located on the historic Silk Road near today’s Mary in Turkmenistan.
+Annexed by Russian empire in late 1800s, Turkmenistan fought fiercely against Bolshevik movement in Central Asia.
+Turkmenistan became part of the USSR in 1924 and became independed in 1991.

 Turkmenistan’s human rights’ record remains atrocious.
 The country is extremely repressive and is closed to independent scrutiny.
 The government imposes restrictions on media and religious freedoms and controls access to information.
 Authorities continue to impose informal and arbitrary travel bans on various groups, including students leaving for study abroad, activists, and relatives of exiled dissidents.
-The NGO Freedom House ranks Turkmenistan 196 out of 197 countries in its latest Freedom of the Press index, and Reporters Without Borders ranks Turkmenistan 177 out of the 179 countries it covers.
-Local activists reported the fiercest government pressure against them in recent years.
-In the lead up to the November visit to Ashgabat by the United States secretary of state, authorities warned local activists to stay home or otherwise face retribution.
+Local activists report the fiercest government pressure against them in recent years.
 Websites tied to the government published smear articles against several human rights defenders in the country and in exile.

 Domestic violence against women and girls remains a serious problem.
 The poor implementation of 2003 domestic violence law that should protect victims of domestic violence and punish abusers, the absence of services and the authorities’ inaction or hostility toward victims obstruct survivors’ access to protection and justice.
 Police do not systematically enforce protection orders and few domestic violence complaints reach the courts.
 Pressure to keep families together, stigma, economic dependence, and fear of reprisals by abusers hamper some women from seeking assistance.